-MyFICO is the consumer division of FICO and is one of the leaders in detailing and scoring credit risks for home purchases, bank loans, credit cards, automobile loans, and retail.
+MyFICO is the consumer division of Fair Isaac Corporation (FICO).
+FICO is one of the leaders in detailing and scoring credit risks for home purchases, bank loans, credit cards, automobile loans, and retail.

-Even if you’ve never heard of FICO, they’ve likely heard of you and are one of the main companies that analyze consumer credit information into a numerical score used by creditors.
+MyFICO is one of the leading credit scoring services that analyzes consumer credit data into a numerical score used by creditors.

-These companies obtain financial information about you from FICO and other sources to determine your creditworthiness.
-The three main credit reporting bureaus — Equifax, Experian and TransUnion — as well as 90% of lenders use FICO to determine your fate.
+Over 90% of lenders and credit card issuers obtain financial information about you from FICO and other sources to determine your creditworthiness.
+FICO analyzes the information on your credit reports from three main credit reporting bureaus, Equifax, Experian, and TransUnion, to determine your fate.

-Whether it comes to securing a loan or renting an apartment, most credit checks pull your FICO score.
-What do you as a consumer need to know about MyFICO?
+Whether it comes to securing a loan or renting an apartment, most lenders pull your FICO score.
+So what do you as a consumer need to know about MyFICO?
 Keep reading to find out.